vsoch/containershare/README.md

 Or jump down to one of our [templates](#contribute-a-container):

 # Container Repository Templates
+Here are some helpful templates to get you started!
+Detailed instructions and usage can be found in their respective repositories.

  - [Repo2Docker](#repo2docker): A vanilla starter jupyter notebook.
 With pokemon.
 Highly recommended.
  - [Repo2Docker-r](#repo2docker-r): A notebook with R, Rstudio, and a shiny example.